-This ethos is created to make a space that is welcome for traditionally hard to reach groups as diverse as those whose religion prevents them from attending such classes with strange males through to victims of serious sexual assault and/or child abuse who would feel uncomfortable with males in the class.
+This ethos was created to make a space that is welcome for traditionally hard to reach groups, such as those whose religion prevents them from attending exercise classes with strange men, or to victims of serious assault and/or abuse who would feel uncomfortable with males in the class.

 A typical class consists of:

-- 35 minutes of self defence technique practice starting from simple individual form working to pair form and onto realistic full-force application on strike pads etc.
+- Self defence technique practice starting from simple individual form, then working to pair form, and onto realistic full-force application on strike pads etc.

-- 35 minutes of physical conditioning that switches between major muscle areas.
+- Physical conditioning that switches between major muscle areas.

-- 10 minutes of deep yoga stretching, breathing and relaxation exercises.
+- Warm-down with deep yoga stretching, breathing and relaxation exercises.

-At present FSDS classes are held once a week in Southampton, though they are planned to expand to Alresford, Winchester and the New Forest this year.
+At present FSDS classes are held once a week in Southampton.

 The Gregg Preparatory School, (originally St Winifred’s), 17-19 Winn Rd, Southampton, SO17 1EJ